San Marcos Tourist Information Center

-Bobcat Spirit: Texas State University, Fifth largest university in Texas with more than 35,000 students).
+Bobcat Spirit: Texas State University, Fifth largest university in Texas with more than 35,568 students in September 2013.
 Every day is a great day to be a Bobcat!
 The university participates in Division I of the Sun Belt Conference (FBS in football).
 Join us at a game and help celebrate our Bobcat Pride.

 A Walk In the Park: 1200+ Acres - includes miles of hike and bike trails, children's park, skatepark, dog park, and beautiful public access river frontage.